Public sector consultancy

 Project period: 2017-2018

-On behalf of the Norwegian Research Council, the Danish Centre for Studies in Research and Research Policy in corporation with Technopolis Group conducted an evaluation of 22 Instituties of Social Science in Norway.
+On behalf of the Norwegian Research Council, the Danish Centre for Studies in Research and Research Policy in corporation with Technopolis Group conducted an evaluation of 22 Institutes of Social Science in Norway.
 The Danish Centre for Studies in Research and Research Policy was especially involved with a bibliometric analysis.

 Project period: 2016